 Kristen Reed leads studies that provide new insights into early childhood education and early mathematics learning and teaching, with a focus on the link between teacher professional development and student outcomes.
 Her work reflects her commitment to designing resources and professional development that make mathematics fun, challenging, and engaging for children and teachers.
-Her recent work includes a particular focus on how beliefs about learning (“growth mindset”) affect teaching and learning.
+She is an experienced teacher, professional development facilitator, and researcher.

 Reed is also leading mixed data analysis and contributing to the design and implementation of the Mathematics Instructional Materials project.
 Funded by NSF, this longitudinal study is examining school districts’ implementation of elementary mathematics instructional materials (Everyday Mathematics or Investigations in Number, Data, and Space).
 Reed is studying the relation between district and school support for implementation, the school’s level of use of the materials, and the effects on student outcomes.

 Reed has coauthored publications on mathematics education and on teacher professional development, including “Play Games, Learn Math!
 Explore Numbers and Counting with Dot Card and Finger Games,” “Mastery Motivation: Persistence and Problem Solving in Preschool,” “Designing K–12 Formative Assessment Tasks,” and “Mathematical Structure and Error in Kindergarten.”
 In addition, Reed and her colleagues have created resources for teachers and parents that are available on the Young Mathematicians website.